Welcome to the South Australian Philatelic Council

 Council members meet quarterly at SAPHIL House to represent philatelic societies, stamp clubs, stamp dealers and interested individuals, and the management committee meet bi-monthly.

 For more information on the hobby of stamp collecting and other related material, please contact the Council or a Club near you.

 SAPHIL House is the hub for philatelic activities in South Australia.
 It houses the APF Store, an office for the Circuit Book Scheme, storage facilities, the SAPC Archive, library, and a spacious meeting hall with kitchen facilities.

-SAPHIL House is the home of the Philatelic Society of South Australia, The Australian Airmail Society, Postal Stationery & Postal History Society of Australia, the Australian Postcard Society, and the SA Branch of the Australian Match Cover Collectors Society.
-The Printed Collectables Club and Glenside Philatelic Society also meet at SAPHIL House.
+SAPHIL House is the home of the Philatelic Society of South Australia, The Australian Airmail Society, Postal Stationery & Postal History Society of Australia, the Australian Postcard Society, and the SA Branch of the Australian Match Cover Collectors Society, and the Printed Collectables Club and Glenside Philatelic Society also meet at SAPHIL House.